Beatriz Magaloni: Awards and international recognition

 Magaloni's first book Voting for Autocracy: Hegemonic Party Survival and its Demise in Mexico (2006), was awarded the 2007 Leon Epstein Award for the Best Book published in the previous two years in the area of political parties and organizations and winner of the Best Book Award from the Comparative Democratization Section of the American Political Science Association.

 Since then, Magaloni’s work increasingly shifted to a focus on poverty alleviation and criminal governance with an empirical focus on Mexico and Brazil.
 Magaloni was awarded the 2021 Heinz I. Eulau Award for the best article published in American Political Science Review for her paper “Killing in the Slums: The Problems of Social Order, Criminal Governance and Police Violence in Rio de Janeiro” (2020) (co-authored with Edgar Franco and Vanessa Melo).

-In the fall of 2022, Magaloni was announced as the 2023 Winner of the Stockholm Criminology Prize, the equivalent of the Nobel Prize in Criminology for her work on police violence in Mexico and Brazil.
-The jury motivated the award by highlighting that Magaloni is:
+In the fall of 2022, Magaloni was announced as the 2023 Winner of the Stockholm Criminology Prize, for her work on police violence in Mexico and Brazil.
+The jury motivated the award by stating that Magaloni is: